 Porto Hydra Village is being described as a magical landscape that stretches across a coastal area of silver olive groves.
 “Wander in the narrow streets next to the canals, in the gardens with the colorful bougainvilleas and the imposing palm trees.
 Cross the beautiful bridges, pass by the figurative Church and listen to the water in the fountain,” the official site of the village says.

 “A one-of-a-kind and serene destination for those looking for a quiet vacation for the whole family or not.
 You can enjoy the tranquil landscape all year round, away from tourist trails, next to canals instead of roads,” it adds.

 Summers are hot and winters are mild.
 Spring and Autumn are pleasant with enjoyable sunshine, but also occasional rains.

 The village complex was the vision of Nikos Konstantinidis who started its development in the mid-1970s.
 Since then, the village has undergone impressive growth and beautification.

 Only a few dozen people live there permanently.
 During the summer, the villa owners spend their holidays there, and the village attracts many visitors who want to admire this small Greek paradise.

 Porto Hydra Village is run by a Board of Directors, who are voted for annually by the residents of Porto Hydra Village.
-The board is responsible for matters around finances, maintenance, and security, amongst others, and they are practically responsible for the village.
+The board is responsible for matters of finance, maintenance, and security, amongst others, and they are practically responsible for the village.

-Only residents can vote during the elections, and they can also nominate themselves for a seat in the board of directors.
+Only residents can vote during the elections, and they can also nominate themselves for a seat on the board of directors.
 The board of directors consists exclusively of residents.